“I consider everything a loss compared to the surpassing greatness of knowing Christ Jesus my Lord.” Philippians 3:8

 But I need to tell you, if life is going to be all about you, then someday you will be bored to tears.
 Listen carefully: If you think you are cool enough to entertain yourself with yourself for your entire life, you are wrong.
 I want to be gentle here, but no one is special enough to enthrall themselves with themselves for the rest of their lives!

-I’m in my sixties, and I have to admit that I am already getting tired of me.
+As I grow older, I have to admit that I am getting tired of me.
 I am tired of trying to deal with the insecurities that have haunted me for years.
 Tired of the failures in my life that I think I have finally gotten victory over just to have them pop up again.
 Tired of the carnal way I feel when people talk about their favorite preacher and it’s not me!
 Tired of looking in the rearview mirror and wishing I had done things differently.
 Tired of the awkward way I feel on those rare occasions when people praise me.
 I am just flat out getting tired of me.

 When we’re young, we’re bullet proof.
 We think we’ll live forever.
 But when you get to be my age, you can see your mortality approaching on the horizon.
 It’s not difficult to see yourself someday sitting alone in the corner of a room at the nursing home waiting for the lunch bell to ring.
 And, if life has been all about you, that’s going to be a really bad day because there’s nothing left of you that’s worth getting excited about!
 But if your life has been all about Jesus, it will be a really good day because Jesus will be just as wonderful as He ever has been.
 And you might just hear Him whisper in your heart, “You’re almost home!”—which would be far better than hearing the lunch bell ring!